GHK-Cu expectations guide

 What should patients look for over time?

 The safest timeline is built around decisions rather than promises.
 Early on, the main question is tolerability.
 After several weeks, the question becomes whether the product fits the routine without worsening dryness, dermatitis, or shedding.
-Later, a clinician can help decide whether continuing still fits the goal.
+Later, a Peptide12 clinician can help decide whether continuing still fits the goal or whether another diagnosis, product, or dermatology referral should be considered.

 • Days 1-7: pause and ask for guidance if rash, swelling, blistering, drainage, severe itching, or eye exposure occurs.